 Grant Funding Provided Through Community Health Network Area (CHNA) Determination of Need (DON) Payments

-Description: In FY18, LHMC continued our six year Department of Public Health scheduled payments to CHNA 15 and CHNA 13/14 for our ED project.
+Description: In FY18, LHMC continued our six-year Department of Public Health scheduled payments to CHNA 15 and CHNA 13/14 for our ED project.
 The funding provided goes towards providing grants focused on Youth Behavioral Health and Elder Health — two priority populations in the LHMC CHNA.

 In collaboration with CHNA 15, in FY18 LHMC funding provided over 30 grants ranging from $300 to $75,000 for organizations within the service area to address identified health issues in their community, such as resources for families experiencing domestic violence, safety checks for Meals on Wheels recipients, and best practices for youth mental health response.
 Three community workshops focusing on implicit bias, suicide prevention and leveraging Youth Risk Behavior Survey results were also offered in FY18.